alexcatanet/Music-Play/README.md

 # Music Play
 This project was developed within the scholarship program (Android Basics By Google).
 The goal was to design and layout the flow for the structure of a Music Player app.
 For this project, the app does not play music.
-Some elements in this project were inspired by the **Spotify - Streaming Audio Service design.**
+Some elements in this project were inspired by the **Spotify - Streaming Audio Service.**

 ## What I've learned:
 This project is about combining various ideas and skills I've been practicing throughout the course.
 They include features like: